Stefania Giannini: Political career

 As a candidate in Tuscany with the Civic Choice party of Mario Monti, Giannini was elected senator in February 2013.
 In November the same year, she was appointed secretary and coordinator of the party Scelta civica.

 As Senator of the Republic of Italy between 2013 – 2018 and Minister of Education, Universities and Research (2014 – 2016), she developed and implemented a structural reform of the Italian education system, centred on social inclusion and cultural awareness.

 On 21 February 2014, Giannini was appointed as Minister of Education, University and Research in the government of Prime Minister Matteo Renzi.
 During Italy's presidency of the Council of the European Union in 2014, she also chaired the Education and Competitiveness Council of the European Union.
 She was succeeded by Valeria Fedeli in 2016.

 From 2017, Giannini served as adviser to the European Commissioner for Research and Innovation Carlos Moedas.

 Career with the United Nations

 In 2018, UNESCO Director-General Audrey Azoulay appointed Giannini as one of four new members of the organization's senior management team.
 Giannini has since been serving as Assistant Director-General for Education, making her the top United Nations official in the field of education.

+From 2022 to 2023, Giannini served on the European Space Agency’s High-Level Advisory Group on Human and Robotic Space Exploration for Europe.